CIO Role - CTO Responsibilities

 The job descriptions created by Janco's executive consultants have taken these changes in role into consideration when the job descriptions for the CIO and CTO where updated.
 The Chief Information Officer and Chief Technology Officer job description are both over 4 pages in length.

-You can purchase this book as a PDF Book, Word Book or as individual word files for each Job Description (in WORD 2007 .docx format) which makes for easier modification.
+You can purchase this book as a PDF Book, Word Book or as individual word files for each Job Description (in Word .docx format) which makes for easier modification.
 We have also combined the both book formats with the individual word files for each job descriptions to give you the best of both worlds.